Register Now for Kokoro no Gakko’s 2021 Virtual Program!

 Dear Gakko friends and families,

 For numerous critical reasons, the Kokoro no Gakko Board of Directors has determined that it will not be feasible to plan for and convene the Gakko program in person this summer due to continued pandemic-related uncertainties.
-Instead, to help maintain connections to our Gakko community and Japanese-American culture, and to have some fun and learn, we will be organizing and hosting a variety of on-line activities that Gakko students and family members can participate in free-of-charge during our normal Gakko dates (June 21 – July 2, 2021).
-We are working to arrange lessons and interactive programs on taiko, origami, Japanese stories, our favorite Gakko songs, sumi-e, cooking demonstrations, and more, by members of our Gakko community and other available resources.
-Please check the Kokoro no Gakko website (http://www.kokoronogakko.org/) and Facebook page in April for updates on the programs, schedule, and how to register.
-We miss Gakko but are hopeful that together we can create a sense of connection, fun, and learning that will sustain the program and our community at a time when we all so desperately need it!
-If you have questions or would like to be a part of the Gakko program for 2021, please email firstname.lastname@example.org.
+Instead, to help maintain connections to our Gakko community and Japanese-American culture, and to have some fun and learn, we have organized a variety of on-line activities that Gakko students and family members can participate in free-of-charge during our normal Gakko dates (June 21 – July 2, 2021).
+We have arranged lessons and interactive programs on taiko, origami, Japanese stories, our favorite Gakko songs, sumi-e, cooking demonstrations, and more, by members of our Gakko community and other available resources.

 The Gakko Board of Directors